Wake Up and Join Me! An Energy-Efficient Algorithm for Maximal Matching in Radio Networks: Preliminaries

-We work in the Radio Network model, where we have a communication network on an underlying graph $G$.
-Each node in $G$ is an identical processor equipped with a transmitter and receiver to communicate with other nodes.
+We work in the Radio Network model, where we have a communication network on an arbitrary underlying graph $G$.
+Each node in $G$ is a processor equipped with a transmitter and receiver to communicate with other nodes.
 There is an edge between nodes $u$ and $v$ in the graph if $u$ and $v$ are within transmission range of each other.
+We note that the graph $G$ is not known to the nodes.
+In fact we will assume that nodes do not know even who their neighbors are in the graph, until they have explicitly heard from them during the running of the algorithm.

+All of the processors begin in the same configuration, although we assume they have access to independent sources of random bits.
+As a consequence, they can locally generate $O(\log n)$-bit IDs that are unique, with high probability.
+We assume the nodes each know parameters $(n, \Delta)$, where $n$ is an upper bound on the number of nodes in $G$, and $\Delta$ is an upper bound on the maximum degree of $G$.
+It is important for the correctness of our algorithm that these values be shared by all nodes, since they act as a kind of synchronization mechanism.
+Accuracy of these shared estimates is not needed for correctness, but both running time and energy usage depend on these parameters, so if $n$ and $\Delta$ are gross overestimates, it will result in increased costs for the algorithm.

 Time is divided into discrete timesteps.
-In each time step a processor can choose to do one of three actions: transmit, listen, or sleep.
-A message travels from a node $u$ to a neighbor $v$ of $u$ at time $t$ if \begin{itemize} \item $u$ decides to transmit at time $t$, \item $v$ decides to listen at time $t$ and \item No other neighbor of $v$ decides to transmit at time $t$. \end{itemize}

-Thus when a node $u$ decides to send a message, that message is heard by {\bf all} of its neighbors who happen to be listening, and for whom none of their other neighbors are sending.
+In each timestep a processor can choose to do one of three actions: transmit, listen, or sleep.
+A message travels from a node $u$ to a neighbor $v$ of $u$ at time $t$ if \begin{itemize} \item $u$ decides to transmit at time $t$, \item $v$ decides to listen at time $t$ and \item no other neighbor of $v$ decides to transmit at time $t$. \end{itemize} Thus when a node $u$ decides to send a message, that message is heard by {\bf all} neighbors of $u$ that happen to be listening, and for whom none of their other neighbors are sending.